 Core Requirements (10 credits):

 WGSS 414 (4) Systems of Oppression

-The remaining 18 credits can be taken from elective courses offered by the Women, Gender and Sexuality Studies Program (any course with WGSS prefix) and from approved Program Courses offered in any department at Oregon State University.
-However, at least 12 of these 18 credits must consist of the approved Program Course.
-An approved Program Course is one that has a focus on gender and/or women's issues, are taught in a unit other than the Women, Gender and Sexuality Studies Program, and have been approved as fulfilling the requirements of a Women, Gender and Sexuality Studies Program Course.
-No more than 3 credits of WGSS 402, Independent Study and a total of 6 credits of WGSS 410, Internship may count toward the Certificate in Women, Gender and Sexuality Studies.
-Program Courses are subject to change based on availability and/or changes of content/focus.
+The remaining 17 credits can be taken from elective courses offered by the Women, Gender, and Sexuality Studies Program and from approved program courses offered in any department at Oregon State University.
+However, at least 17 of these 18 credits must consist of approved program courses.
+An approved program course is one that has a focus on gender and/or women's issues, is taught in a unit other than the Women, Gender, and Sexuality Studies Program, and have been approved as fulfilling the requirements of a Women, Gender, and Sexuality Studies program course.
+See the electives for the Women, Gender, and Sexuality Studies major.
+In addition, WGSS 224, WGSS 270, WGSS 340, WGSS 416, WGSS 430, WGSS 460, and WGSS 480 may be taken as electives for the certificate.
+No more than 3 credits of WGSS 402 Independent Study and WGSS 410 Internship may count toward the Certificate in Women, Gender, and Sexuality Studies.
+Program courses are subject to change based on availability and/or changes of content/focus.